The Sitwells: Coat of arms

 Barry of eight or and vert, charged with three lions rampant sable.
 The motto is Ne cede malis (Latin: Yield not to misfortune).

 Legacy

 Wood End, the former family home of the Sitwells in Scarborough has been redeveloped into a "creative industries centre" providing artists' workspace as well as administrative and learning spaces.
 Weston Hall in Northamptonshire, owned by the Sitwell family, was sold in 2021.

 A large collection of the Sitwells' papers reside at the Harry Ransom Humanities Research Center at The University of Texas, Austin.

-A poem by Ogden Nash contains a reference to the family: "How many miles to Babylon? / Love-in-a-mist and Bovril. / Are there more Sitwells than one? / Oh yes, there are Sacheverell."

-There is a coffee shop in Cincinnati, Ohio, named Sitwell's Coffee House in honour of Edith Sitwell.